 However, if you are passing through the metropolis or you have little time, here is a brief guide to discover the essentials of Rome in one day, which will serve as a first contact with the Italian capital.

 Take the opportunity to get to know Florence

 If you are lucky enough to spend several days in Rome and you feel like leaving the big city to discover other corners of Italy, I recommend you to visit Florence from Rome, the cradle of the Renaissance and one of the most beautiful cities in the country.
-Here I explain how to get from Rome to Florence to take advantage of the full day.
+Here's how to get from Rome to Florence for a full day.